 The intervalmatch prefix to a LOAD or SELECT statement is used to link discrete numeric values to one or more numeric intervals.
-This is a very powerful feature which can be used, for example, in production environments as shown in the example below.
+This is a very powerful feature which can be used, for example, in production environments.

 Look at the two tables below.
 The first table shows the start and end of production of different orders.
 The second table shows some discrete events.
 How can we associate the discrete events with the orders, so that we know, for example, which orders were affected by the disturbances and which orders were processed by which shifts?